The Border Whirlwind

 The Border Whirlwind is a 1926 American silent Western film directed by John P. McCarthy and written by Enid Hibbard.
 The film stars Bob Custer, Sally Long, Josef Swickard, Wilbur Higby, Winifred Landis, and Philip Sleeman.
 The film was released on November 15, 1926, by Film Booking Offices of America.

+Preservation

+With no holdings located in archives, The Border Whirlwind is considered a lost film.